Dates: January 11th, 12th, 13th, 2018 at 19:30 and January 14th at 14:00

 18, produced by The Bakery, is an installation / performance conceived by Leslie Baker as a reflection on the events of 2017.
 The piece was created in collaboration with Joseph Shragge, Carina Rose and Michel Richard.–

 Muttercake is an experimental exploration of mental health and the facets of our society; examined through the female lens using gesture and deconstructed language.
-A new collaborative creation by Benita Bailey, Cristina Cugliandro, Kathleen Stavert, and Jen Viens.
+An Odd Stumble new collaborative creation by Benita Bailey, Cristina Cugliandro, Kathleen Stavert, and Jen Viens.
 Costumes conceived by Nalo Soyini.–

 As an artist and sensitive observer, Jennifer Cloutier has always been drawn to reflect and document life (or the times in which we are living).